 Report the average balance of deposits with banks.

-Line item 15 Other Earning Assets
+Line item 15 Other Interest/Dividend-Bearing Assets

-Report the average balance of other interest-bearing asset not accounted for in the above categories.
+Report the average balance of other interest/dividend-bearing asset not accounted for in the above categories.
 In Footnote 2, breakout and explain nature of significant items included in other average interest-bearing asset balances such that no more 5% of total average interest-bearing asset balances are reported without a further breakout.

 Line item 16 Other Assets

-Report the average balance of all non-earning assets.
+Report the average balance of all non-interest bearing assets.

 Line item 17 Total Average Asset Balances